rayanc72/hybrid-perovskite-studio/docs/reference/documentation-workflow.md

 Before merging a feature change:

-- Confirm the described sidebar labels still match the app.
+- Confirm the described workspace labels still match the app.
+- Confirm the feature tree still matches [src/hpame/ui/navigation.py](/Users/rayanchakraborty/hPAME/src/hpame/ui/navigation.py).
 - Confirm the described outputs still exist.
 - Confirm the listed code touchpoints still point to the active implementation.
 - Add a short entry to `docs/changelog.md` if users will notice the change.